SetProtocol/STIPS/STIPS/STIP-005.md

   + target = perpQuoter
   + deltaQuote = setToken.invokeOpenPosition(target,  openPositionParams)

-+ Calculate the slippage & fees amount issuer will bear (as a positive value)
++ Calculate addtional usdcAmountIn and add to running total
   + *If Long*:
-    + slippageCost = deltaQuote - idealDeltaQuote
+    + usdcAmountIn += deltaQuote

   + *If short*
-    + slippageCost = idealDeltaQuote.abs() - deltaQuote

-+ Calculate addtional usdcAmountIn and add to running total.
-  + usdcAmountIn += idealDeltaQuote + slippageCost
+    + usdcAmountIn -= deltaQuote

-Set USDC externalPositionUnit such that DIM can use it for transfer calculation.
+Set USDC externalPositionUnit such that DIM can use it for transfer calculation
-+ newUnit = usdcAmountIn / _setTokenQuantity
++ newUnit = usdcAmountIn / _setTokenQuantity (use *preciseDivCeil* to prevent under-collateralization)
 + token = collateralToken[_setToken]
 + _setToken.editExternalPositionUnit(token, address(this), newUnit)
 ----